-During the main trial, we will invite all participating therapists and supervisors/service managers (approximately 12 per group) to have an interview on completion of treatment delivery.
+During the main trial, we will invite all participating therapists and supervisors/service managers (approximately 12 per group) to have an interview.
 These interviews will explore post-treatment views on intervention preparation, delivery and implementation.

 The final sample size of professionals for the embedded qualitative study will be determined by convenience in the absence of reaching saturation.